metascanio/slate/source/index.html.md

 time | The last registered activity timestamp in unix epoch format;
 emailsdaily | Contains the number of detected spam emails in the last 24 hours;

-For SMTP use, the `reason` JSON response will extend information based on the EHLO/SMTP reputation of the queried IP.
+In addition, the `reason` object contains additional detection information about the queried IP.
 Results include:

 * Bot
 * Sinkhole